yasinquluzada/holbertonschool-higher_level_programming/python-more_classes/README.md

 # Python - More Classes

-This project practices defining Python classes, using special methods, and following strict style and documentation requirements.
+This directory contains tasks related to building Python classes, focusing on OOP concepts such as attributes, methods, special methods, and class attributes.